-The parent is incorporated under the Corporations Act 2001 and is a company limited by guarantee.
-If the parent is wound up, the Constitution states that each member is required to contribute to a maximum of \$10 each towards meeting any outstandings and obligations of the parent.
-At 30 June 2022 the number of members was 24.
-The combined total amount that members of the parent are liable to contribute if the parent is wound up is \$240.
+Pollinate Group Limited "the Parent" is incorporated under the Corporations Act 2001 and is a company limited by guarantee.
+If the Parent is wound up, the Constitution states that each member is required to contribute to a maximum of \$10 each towards meeting any outstandings and obligations of the Parent.
+At 30 June 2024 the number of members was 30.
+The combined total amount that members of the Parent are liable to contribute if the Parent is wound up is \$300.